Pico-Nation/picoio-wasm-spec-tests/README.md

     - The imports and apply functions (and any helper functions) from the generated wasm are combined with the test function definitions from the spec test wasm.
     - Any necessary shifting of type/import/function/call/exports numbers is done.
         - This is where the generated map from above is used.
-6. The newly created merged wasms and unit test C++ files are copied into the appropriate directory in the eos repo.
+6. The newly created merged wasms and unit test C++ files are copied into the appropriate directory in the pico repo.

 ### How tests are split up
 - Within a spec test suite, each `assert_trap` and `assert_exhaustion` test case is given a unique `sub_apply` function.
     - All tests in a suite are in the same WASM file, so the test that is run is based on the `test.name` passed in to `apply` (which calls the correct `sub_apply`).
 - Within a test suite, `assert_return` tests are grouped into sets of 100.
-    - This is due to the limit on 1024 locals and 1024 func defs built into nodeos.
+    - This is due to the limit on 1024 locals and 1024 func defs built into nodpico.
 Some spec tests had too many functions to have a `sub_apply` per test, and some had too many variables to be put all into one `sub_apply`.
     - 100 was found to be the number that did not exceed this maximum for all the tests.
     - The tests also have some reliance on ordering (a store may need to be called before a load for example).
     - 100 also works out to make sure the right ordering is achieved.